rebecca-lindsey/rebeccahickson/README.md

-# :raising_hand: Hi there, I'm Rebecca!
+# :wave: Hi there, I'm Rebecca!

 From ballet to booleans, Rebecca brings her artistic talents to the table to craft innovative and efficient code.